Tauranga traffic delays: Road closure in Poike to blame, council says

 Limited vehicle access

-- Morning peak flow is only for vehicles exiting left out of Hollister Lane onto Poike Rd.
-This traffic lane will be open at peak times from 6am – 9am.
+- Morning peak flow is only for vehicles turning left out of Hollister Lane onto Poike Rd.
+This traffic lane will be open at peak times from 6am-9am.

 - Afternoon peak traffic is only for vehicles from Poike Rd entering right into Hollister Lane.
-This is from 4pm to 6pm.
+This is from 4pm-6pm.

 - The road will be fully closed between 9am and 4pm and again between 6pm and 6am.